 You may be surprised to know that this is a hotly debated subject in Christian circles.
 One would assume that church leaders would be more united in answering this vital question.

-God has, according to this view, tasked human beings to rule over his world as his vice-regents.
-The church is to work towards a sustainable and environmentally sound lifestyle, to inform its members of the “biblicalness” of recycling, and stand against the international corporations that exploit the creation.
+The church’s primary goal is to work towards a sustainable and environmentally sound lifestyle, to inform its members of the “biblicalness” of recycling, and stand against the international corporations that exploit the creation.